 What if I don’t allow a city employee to view the inside of my property?

 The law requires that property be valued from actual view or the best information available.
 The Assessor keeps records on the physical characteristics of each property in the municipality.
 Even though the Assessor may have been unable to go through your property, the assessment will still be reviewed based on the existing records and other available sources of information including comparison to similar properties.
 Obviously, the estimating process is less desirable than valuing based on actual view.
 In addition, it is much more difficult for a property owner to contest an assessment if they have not allowed the Assessor to view their property.

 Am I penalized for improving my property?

-Wisconsin Law requires a property to be assessed based on fair market value.
+Wisconsin Law requires a property be assessed based on fair market value.
 Generally speaking, improvements that increase the market value of a property will increase the assessed value.
 Those improvements also increase the properties functional use and the occupant’s quality of life.
 As such, although an improvement may increase your property assessment, it should also make the property a better place to live; and thus, you as the property owner must balance the cost to benefit of improvements.
-The following are typical items that will increase the assessed value of your property.
+The following are typical items that will increase the assessed value of your property:

 - Added rooms, garages, sheds, decks and in-ground pools

 - Substantial modernization of kitchens or baths

 - Extensive remodeling

 Am I penalized for repairing or maintaining my home?